 - Make the trench as uniform as you possibly can.
 Depending on the width and depth you then need a non-woven fleece membrane to line the trench and prevent soil and silt clogging your new soakaway, we have the perfect solution in 1.1 and 2.25 metre widths to line the trench.
 If you have only an issue with water being absorbed slowly you can dig you trench a little shallower.

-Once the trench is filly lined with your geo textile membrane including sufficient overlap (300-500mm) you then need to fill the trench with clean stone.
+- Once the trench is fully lined with your geotextile membrane including sufficient overlap (300-500mm) you then need to fill the bottom of the trench with clean stone.
 You can buy clean stone most cost effectively from any local builders merchant or even B&Q; make sure its not too big at 10-30mm in size.
 To allow water to filter through easily.

-If you fear that your ground is not permeable enough to soakaway properly (it usually is) you can consider adding in an upgrade in the form of some perforated land drain.
+If you fear that your ground is not permeable enough to soakaway properly you can consider adding in an upgrade in the form of some perforated land drain pipe.
 This land drain adds benefit as it has hundreds of little holes and when placed in the middle of your clean stone black fill it takes all the water form the stones and surrounding area and runs it to more permeable parts of your install and if needed to a surface drain or large soakaway.